wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 * Fix: Setting for disabling for free invoices should be applied even when other plugins are applying rules

 = 2.1.9 =
-* Feature: Automatic cleanup of temporary attachments folder (settings in Advanced tab)
+* Feature: Automatic cleanup of temporary attachments folder (settings in Status tab)
 * Fix: prevent infinite loop on sites without uploads folder
 * Fix: tag replacements for externally hosted images (CDN)